-Austria is the perfect destination for those who want to spend a lot of time in nature.
-No matter if you are in top shape and looking for challenging terrain, or if you simply prefer relaxed walks – there are trails for everyone, in hiker’s heaven of Austria.
+Austria – the hiker’s heaven is the perfect destination for those who want to spend a lot of time in nature.
+No matter if you are seasoned hiker, or simply prefer relaxed walks – there are trails for everyone.

 Enticing hiking terrain is found throughout Austria.
 Although the Alps and mountain views may be on the top of your list, there are also many beautiful natural experiences in flatter areas.
 Although Austrian hiking trails often are associated with cows grazing on flower meadows, beautiful rugged mountain scenery and great views, you can experience much, much more.
 Welcome to the Austria, the Hiker’s Heaven!

 Hiking in Austria can be far more than just wandering around in nature, to stretch your legs and get some fresh air.
 Moreover, in order to provide hikers with fun adventures, many theme trails have been developed.
 Offering hikers a deeper insight into the surrounding landscape.
 Many hiking routes are designed to promote local cultural, history, or local flora and fauna.
 Furthermore, other theme trails give you a hands-on insight of the power of water, or lets you get glimpses of wild life or simply leads you from one culinary delicatessen to the next.